Syncpoint ‘guide notes’

 Controlling guide note display

-By default, guide notes come from the first voice of the first track in your slice.
-If you have multiple tracks (or multiple voices within a track), you can change which track the guide notes use.
+By default, guide notes come from the first voice of the first instrument in your slice.
+If you have multiple instruments (or multiple voices within an instrument), you can change which instrument the guide notes use.
 To do this, click “Toggle notes” in the syncpoint editor’s “More” menu.
-Each time you click, it will rotate through all voices of all tracks in your slice.
+Each time you click, it will rotate through all voices of all instruments in your slice.